Canada reports progress on NAFTA, says 'we're not there yet'

 The United States "is in more of a rush than before ... the window of opportunity is now open, it's a couple of weeks," Kalach said on Mexican television.

-Mexican Economy Minister Ildefonso Guajardo and Mexican Foreign Minister Luis Videgaray held talks on Wednesday with Lighthizer and Jared Kushner, Trump's son-in-law and close adviser, the Mexican government said in a statement.
+Mexican Economy Minister Ildefonso Guajardo was holding talks with Lighthizer in Washington on Wednesday ahead of a planned trilateral meeting including Freeland, the Mexican government said in a statement.

-Guajardo and Videgaray "agreed to continue the dialogue to advance on shared positions in the pending chapters," the Mexican government said.
-"These discussions will be maintained at the technical level with both the U.S. government and the Canadian government."

 NAFTA negotiating teams have been meeting for weeks to try to narrow their differences, Guajardo said on Monday, sounding a positive note for making further advances at a regional summit of leaders in Peru that begins on April 13.